wix-incubator/remx/README.md

 * zero impact on tests
   * can be added/removed as a plugin
   * does not impact any design decisions
-* implemented with mobx, thus benefits from all the performance of
+* implemented with `mobx`, thus benefits from all the performance you get with
   * memoization
-  * avoids unnecessary re-renders
+  * avoiding unnecessary re-renders
 * uses es6 Proxies (where possible)
-  * avoids mobx's Observable wrappers which can cause weird bugs and behaviours
+  * avoids mobx's Observable wrappers which can cause weird behaviour and bugs

 ## Installation
 ```